codefoster/azure-iot-lite-js/readme.md

 # Azure IoT Lite
 This package makes it easier to connect to an Azure IoT Hub.
 It provides a very simple and sensible asynchronous flow for the client's connection and the creation of a device twin.

-So far, this is an early release.
+So far, this is an **early release**.
 Expect a lot of missing functionality.
 Contributions welcome.

 ## Installation